nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 <img src="/images/realtime-slides-tut-sca-1.gif" style="width: 100%;">

-Hope you enjoyed the tutorial!
+Hope you have enjoyed the tutorial!
 If you have any questions, feel free to comment below.

 The demo project is available at [github.com/nafeu/realtime-slides-tut](https://github.com/nafeu/realtime-slides-tut) so check it out, fork it and have some fun!
+I've added instructions on how to get it up and running using heroku for online usage, once you've done that you can use it live just like I do off my iPad in this video [here](https://youtu.be/WmE6dkRFY4Y).

-Cheers
+Cheers!